MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **SessionId** - The identifier for the session

-- **Success** -	 Indicates whether the install process has successfully completed
+- **Success** -	 Boolean indicating success of operation related to the event.

-- **UpdateID** - Identifier for an application update
+- **UpdateID** - A unique identifier for an update.
+This identifier is used to correlate and identify any potential issues in update process.

 - **UpdateName** - Name of the update as it appears in the downloaded manifest file